 The Australian Diabetes Educators Association (ADEA) was formed in 1981 and is the leading Australian organisation for health care professionals providing diabetes education and care.
 ADEA introduced the certification trademark of the Credentialled Diabetes Educator® (CDE) in 1986.
 At this time, it also implemented a professional recognition and development program to support diabetes educators working towards achieving and maintaining status as a CDE.

-ADEA actively promotes evidenced-based best practice diabetes education to ensure optimal health and wellbeing for all people affected by, and at risk of, diabetes.
+ADEA actively promotes evidence-based best practice diabetes education to ensure optimal health and well-being for all people affected by, and at risk of, diabetes.
 ADEA considers diabetes education a specialty field of health care practice.

 ADEA accredits post graduate courses in diabetes education and management across Australia.
 It sets standards and develops guidelines for the practice of diabetes education.
 It supports diabetes educators’ delivery of quality diabetes education by offering and encouraging participation in its Credentialling and Re-credentialling Program, a voluntary professional development and recognition program for full members.
 ADEA offers professional development events and activities and endorses those developed by other organisations.